googleapis/cloud-trace-nodejs/doc/trace-api.md

 * `Tracer#enhancedDatabaseReportingEnabled()`
   * Returns `boolean`
   * Returns whether the trace agent was started with an enhanced level of reporting.
-See the [configuration][config-js] object definition for more details.
+See the [configuration][config-ts] object definition for more details.

 ## Cross-Service Trace Contexts